Shruti03-patil/Club-Connect/README.md

 ## Google Technologies Used

-- Firebase Authentication
+- Firebase Authentication:
 Used for secure login and role-based access control.

-- Firebase Firestore
+- Firebase Firestore:
 Used for real-time storage of events, tasks, and club data.

-- Google Calendar API
+- Google Calendar API:
 Used to sync events and prevent scheduling conflicts.

-- Google Maps
+- Google Fonts:
+Inter font family.

 ## Google AI Tools Integrated

-- Google Gemini / Google AI Studio
+- Google Gemini / Google AI Studio:
 Used during development for feature planning, UI improvements, and intelligent assistance.

-## AI Features

-- AI Campus Bot (powered by Groq)
-An AI-powered assistant that helps users navigate the platform and get instant responses to campus-related queries.
+- Google Gemini:
+Used as an AI assistant for caption generation and campus guidance to improve user interaction and accessibility.

 ## Getting Started